mke2111/Ruby-Bot/README.md

 Run `bundle` to install the gems from the `Gemfile`.<br>

 **Step 4**<br>
 Create an account with Telegram and search for the [Botfather](https://t.me/botfather).
-Follow the instructions and create a bot, you will then receive an API Token that looks like this: `1347431199:AAH4hPt6PDiJB4swk23Lb4oOzwocjKpba0S4` and the link to your bot.<br>
+Follow the instructions and create a bot, you will then receive an API Token that looks like this: `1347431199:AAH4hPt6PDiJB4swk23Lb4oOzwocjKpba0S4` and the link to your bot 'https://web.telegram.org/#/im?p=replace-with-your-bot-link'.<br>

 **step 5**
 In the terminal, run `touch token.env` and store the API token for your bot in a variable named `TOKEN=`